ml4rrieu/OpenScienceStuff/README.md

 describes scientific journals whitch are related to computer music field

 # OAcitations.txt
-some citations related to open science/access ... or related to how we can think the diffusion of reaseach outputs in our digital era.
+some citations related to open science/access ... or related to how we can think the spread of reaseach outputs in our digital era.